Euthenics

 Euthenics (/juːˈθɛnɪks/) is the study of the improvement of human functioning and well-being by the improvement of living conditions.
 "Improvement" is conducted by altering external factors such as education and the controllable environments, including environmentalism, education regarding employment, home economics, sanitation, and housing, as well as the prevention and removal of contagious disease and parasites.

 In a New York Times article dated May 23, 1926, Rose Field notes of the description, "the simplest [is] efficient living".
 It is also described as "a right to environment", commonly as dual to a "right of birth" that correspondingly falls under the purview of eugenics.

-Euthenics is normally not interpreted as having anything to do with changing the composition of the human gene pool by definition, although everything that affects society has some effect on who reproduces and who does not.
+In contrast to eugenics, euthenics does not intentionally attempt to alter the composition of the human gene pool.
+However, improvements to one's quality of life, such as eradication of diseases or access to proper nutrition, can potentially have indirect effects on the genetics of the population.

 Etymology

 The term was derived in the late 19th century from the Greek verb eutheneo, εὐθηνέω (eu, well; the, root of τίθημι tithemi, to cause).
 (To be in a flourishing state, to abound in, to prosper.—Demosthenes.
 To be strong or vigorous.—Herodotus.
 To be vigorous in body.—Aristotle.)

 Also from the Greek Euthenia, Εὐθηνία.
 Good state of the body: prosperity, good fortune, abundance.—Herodotus.

 The opposite of Euthenia is Penia, Πενία ("deficiency" or "poverty") the personification of poverty and need.